Nazanin tells BBC she was forced to sign confession

 Nazanin Zaghari-Ratcliffe tells BBC she was forced to sign confession in Iran

-Nazanin Zaghari-Ratcliffe has said that she was forced to sign a confession in order to ensure her release from Iran.
+Nazanin Zaghari-Ratcliffe has said Iran forced her to sign a last-minute false confession at the airport as a condition of her release.

-Speaking exclusively to the BBC, Mrs Zaghari-Ratcliffe went on to say that Iran's Revolutionary Guard had filmed her signing the confession and she is "sure they will show that someday".
+She told the BBC a UK official was with her when she signed the statement "under duress" before the Iranian authorities would let her fly home.

+Mrs Zaghari-Ratcliffe was released in March, six years after being arrested on spying charges.